-Investment in subsidiaries is measured at cost in the separate financial statements of the parent.
+Investment in subsidiaries is measured at cost less accumulated impairment losses in the separate financial statements of the

 The group applies the acquisition method to account for business combinations.
 The consideration transferred for the acquisition of a subsidiary is the fair values of the assets transferred, the liabilities incurred to the former owners of the acquiree and the equity interests issued by the group.